Easy Fougasse Recipe

 shaped fougasse.

-Then make 3-4 diagonal cuts on either side and stretch them out to reveal a leaf shape.
-Repeat with the second piece.
+1. Then make 3-4 diagonal cuts on either side and stretch them out to reveal a leaf shape.
+Let them puff out a bit.

 brushing oil on fougasse.